 Obviously, backing into an object and putting a small ding on your rear bumper is much different than hitting something and crumpling the hood of your car like an accordion.
 The severity of the incident and the cost of the claim is going to be the determining factor in whether the claim will increase your rate.

 If you’re at-fault, the insurance company might not be the only deciding factor in determining your premium increase.
 Your individual state may factor in as well.
-For example, in Massachusetts, the state differentiates between “major” and “minor” accidents.
+For example, Massachusetts car insurance law differentiates between “major” and “minor” accidents.
 The threshold between the two isn’t very high.
 Any claim over $2,000* is considered a “major” accident.
 This information is submitted to the Merit Rating Board, the at-fault accident is added to your driving record, and an “increase of premium as a result of the accident is dependent upon your insurer’s merit rating plan.”
+See more information at Mass.gov.

 You’ll want to check with your insurance carrier and your state, but if your state has a low threshold for what’s considered major or minor, that may influence whether you want to file a claim or pay out-of-pocket.